Thinking about a Master of Public Health?

 Get a head start with ODU's linked public health Bachelor's to MPH program.

-Well-qualified ODU undergraduate students can take up to 19 credit hours of MPH-level courses while finishing the Bachelor of Science in Public Health.
-Up to 12 credit hours will count toward both the bachelor's degree and the MPH.
+Well-qualified ODU undergraduate students can take up to 19 credit hours of MPH-level courses while finishing the Bachelor of Science in Public Health (BSPH).
+Up to 12 of those credit hours (about four courses) can be applied toward both the bachelor's degree and the MPH program.

 With an intensive plan of full-time study, you may be able to complete the MPH in as little as one year after earning your bachelor's degree.
-The MPH requires 43 credit hours total.
+The MPH requires 43 credit hours total, including a practicum.

 - Complete general education requirements by the end of your junior year.